 Tyrrell Winston (b.
 1985 in California), lives and works in Brooklyn, NY.

-Tyrrell Winston graduated from Wagner College in New York, NY.
-He has exhibited both nationally and internationally in solo exhibitions at Cranbrook Art Museum, Detroit, MI; Louis Buhl & Co., Detroit, MI; Library Street Collective, Detroit, MI; Stems Gallery, Brussels, BE; Hidaro Zingaro, Tokyo, JP; Gallery Steinsland Berliner, Stockholm, SE; La Cité, Paris, FR; among others.
-Recent group exhibitions include Stems Gallery, Brussels, BE; Carl Kostyál, Stockholm, SE; WOAW Gallery, Hong Kong, CN; Library Street Collective & Marianne Boesky Gallery, New York, NY; Spazio Amanita, New York, NY; Liebaerts Projects, Brussels, BE; Anthony Gallery, Chicago, IL; Eric Firestone Gallery, East Hampton, NY; 929 Broadway Studios, New York, NY; among others.
+Tyrrell Winston graduated from the Wagner College in New York, NY in 2008.
+He has exhibited both nationally and internationally in solo exhibitions at Gana Art Bogwang, Seoul, KR; Cranbrook Art Museum, Detroit, MI; Louis Buhl & Co., Detroit, MI; Library Street Collective, Detroit, MI; Stems Gallery, Brussels, BE; Hidaro Zingaro, Tokyo, JP; Gallery Steinsland Berliner, Stockholm, SE; La Cité, Paris, FR; among others.
+Recent group exhibitions include Arsenal Contemporary Art, New York, NY; Stems Gallery, Brussels, BE; Carl Kostyál, Stockholm, SE; WOAW Gallery, Hong Kong, HK; Library Street Collective, New York, NY; Spazio Amanita, Detroit, MI; Liebaerts Projects, Brussels, BE; Anthony Gallery, Chicago, IL; Eric Firestone Gallery, East Hampton, NY; 929 Broadway Studios, New York, NY; among others.

 Tyrrell Winston will have an exhibition with Stems Gallery, in September 2023, Paris, FR.